Washing Sneakers In A Washing Machine

 Once the machine stops, remove the shoes and laces from the mesh garment bag.
 To absorb any excess moisture and so your shoes hold their shape while they dry, fill them with clean rags or paper towels.
 Next, let them airdry for as long as possible.
 Place them in a cool spot where they'll get plenty of sunshine since this will speed up the drying process.

-It may take a few days for your shoes to dry, but skipping the dying machine is ideal.
+It may take a few days for your shoes to dry, but skipping the drying machine is ideal.
 Otherwise, you run the risk of warping your shoes.
 You can, however, use a drying rack if you want.
 From there you can replace the insoles and re-thread the laces once everything is dry.

 Alternative Methods to Machine Washing Sneakers